 Department of Residential Life

-The First in the Family Community is a living/learning community designed with first-generation students specifically in mind.
-The Community identifies with the definition set forth by Pacific Lutheran University’s Admission Office: neither parent graduated from a four-year, degree-granting institution within the U.S. While students reside in the Community, they will develop their own definition of what it means to be a first-generation college student.
-Additionally, they will explore how their first-generation identity intersects with other identities, as well as how their identity affects their college experience.
+The First in the Family community supports with first-generation students in their transition to PLU to promote academic success in their first year.
+PLU’’s Admission Office defines “first generation” as: neither parent graduated from a four-year, degree-granting institution within the U.S. While students reside in the Community, they will develop their own definition of what it means to be a first-generation college student.
+Additionally, they will explore how their first-generation identity intersects with other identities, as well as how their identity affects their college experience

-The First in the Family Community will be linked to an academic course called Career & Educational Planning.
-Often referred to as PSYC 113, the course helps students identify their values, interests, personal styles, and skills to discover majors and careers that they would find fulfilling.
+The First in the Family Community will be linked to an academic course called PSYC 113: Career and Educational Planning.
+This course helps students identify their values, interests, personal styles, and skills to discover majors and careers that they would find fulfilling.
 Further, students research potential majors and careers to make informed decisions about which classes to take.
 Lastly, the course teaches students how to use campus resources that assist them in their academic pursuits and provide support in developing a long-term career plan.

 - Overnight hosts for prospective high school students who are first-generation college students

 - Visits to local high schools to talk about one’s experience in college